-Geranium oil is a natural substance commonly used holistically to help improve emotional, mental, and physical health.
-Those who use aromatherapy are aware of the potent and positive effects of this essential oil.
-Geranium oil comes from the steam distillation of freshly ground parts of the geranium macrorrhizum.
-The main components of this oil are ketones, alcohol’s, hydrocarbons, and monoterpene compounds.
+Geranium oil is used to holistically improve one’s wellbeing.
+Geranium oil is derived through steam distillation of freshly ground parts of the geranium macrorrhizum.
 The plant is originally from South Africa and is also natively found in Egypt, Madagascar, and Morocco.
-There are several hundred varieties but only 10 that are typically used for essential oil.
-This perennial shrub stands at about 1 meter high and is sometimes used around the house to keep evil spirits away.
+There are several hundred varieties but only 10 are typically used for essential oil.

 Cymbopogon Martini Var.
 Sofia

 Gingergrass comes from the same genus and species as palmarosa, but the two plants are distinct varieties.
 The distillates yield quite different aromatic profiles that nonetheless compliment one another.
 Gingergrass essential oil is without the rosy notes of palmarosa but does offer a rich bouquet of ginger, wood, spice, and citrus, with a bright green sweetness.